Save time and money with tips for traveling light and the carry-on packing list for your next travel!

 #2 It’s cheaper

-Most of the budget airlines don’t include the hold luggage in the price of the ticket.
+Most budget airlines don’t include the hold luggage in the price of the ticket.
 Even premium ones started doing this too.
-With just hand luggage, you can save yourself that hard earned cash and spend it on something more meaningful (like another flight ;)).
+With just hand luggage, you can save yourself that hard-earned cash and spend it on something more meaningful (like another flight ;)).
+And recently, even the bigger hand luggage requires a ticket upgrade.
+So, if you want to fly for the cheapest price possible, small hand luggage like the one offered by Cabin Zero is the way to go.

 #3 It’s more comfortable

 No dragging of the heavy suitcases around, no problems when there’s no lift in the building or nobody to help you.
-Be it bumpy pavement in Asia or icy road in Norway, sometimes even the wheeled suitcase can be a pain to carry around.
-And if you have a stopover in another city, you don’t have to worry about leaving your things, you can just go for a short sight-seeing with your well packed and light bag – like I did in Bangalore.
+Be it bumpy pavement in Asia or winter roads in Norway, sometimes even the wheeled suitcase can be a pain to carry around.
+And if you have a stopover in another city, you don’t have to worry about leaving your things, you can just go for short sightseeing with your well-packed and light bag – as I did in Bangalore.

 #1 Take the best bag

-Type of the backpack also depends on what type of trip you’re going to.
-For shorter trips or a weekend away, I can highly recommend the bag from Cabin Zero.
-I had it with me for my recent trip to Helsinki and loved it!
+The type of backpack also depends on what type of trip you’re going to.
+For shorter trips or a weekend away, I can highly recommend the bag from Cabin Zero – click here for 15% off your order.
+I took it for a trip to Helsinki and loved it!

 Cabin Zero is an adventure-proof, cabin-sized backpack, that will actually survive even a longer trip.
-It comes in 5 sizes from 26 litres to 44.
-You can get it in different colours and choose from several types of designs – from urban to adventure.
-I decided to go for Travel Vintage 44l Original Grey design.
+It comes in 5 sizes from 28 liters to 44.
+You can get it in different colors and choose from several types of designs – from urban to adventure.

-#2 Limit your clothes – choose the neutral colours or be a Kameleon
+#2 Limit your clothes and shoes – choose neutral colors and multi-purpose shoes

 No, you don’t need another pair of jeans just “in case”.
 If you don’t wear it when you are at home, you’re probably not going to wear it on your holidays either.

-When I’ve heard about Kameleon Rose dress I knew it would be a game changer for my travels.
+When I heard about the Kameleon Rose dress I knew it would be a game-changer for my travels.
 Limiting the number of clothes always worked for me, but then I had one problem.
 I ended up having pictures wearing the same things over and over again.
-With Kameleon dress, you’re not only limiting the number of items even more, but it also helps you to make your outfits more interesting with just one piece.
-It’s functional, yet stylish, made from quick-drying comfortable fabric and it converts into dress, skirt, pants or top very easily.
+With the Kameleon dress, you’re not only limiting the number of items even more, but it also helps you to make your outfits more interesting with just one piece.
+It’s functional, yet stylish, made from quick-drying comfortable fabric and it converts into a dress, skirt, pants, or top very easily.
 The dresses are also made in my beloved Madagascar, so it’s another reason to support this great invention.
 Have a look at the Kameleon Rose website for more outfit inspirations!

 #3 Wash it

 There is nothing wrong with taking fewer clothes and washing them yourself.
 In most places in the world, they have running water and you can carry a bit of soap with you to do the washing yourself.
-I’ve even done it in rivers when hiking in nature (make sure the soap is biodegradable).
+I’ve even done it in rivers when hiking in nature.
+In that case, make sure the soap is biodegradable.
+For washing, as well as for the body, try Dr. Bronner’s Pure Castile bar soap, it’s biodegradable, organic, and even vegan.
 In Asia, there are also very cheap laundry places that charge a small fee for washing.

 #4 Pack it well